kevcjones/ngx-simple-modal/README.md

 ## Worked on

-- Amgular 9 with new ng-packagr updates supplied by the Angular tooling team themselves :bowtie:
+- Angular 9 with new ng-packagr updates supplied by the Angular tooling team themselves :bowtie:
 - Angular v8 also compatible with Angular Elements (December 2019)
 - Angular v4-7